“The purpose of a persuasive text is to convince, motivate, or move the reader towards a certain opinion or course of action.”

 Challenge students to play with the above tools to create their own persuasive image to accompany one of the paragraphs they wrote in the previous activity.
 Can they write a suitable caption to accompany their image too?

-As with any type of writing, when students have completed their persuasive text, it’s then time to edit and proofread.
+As with any writing, when students have completed their persuasive text, it’s time to edit and proofread.